mudita/MuditaOS/pure_changelog.md

 ### Added

-* Added VoLTE support in Germany, Denmark, United Kingdom, Netherlands, Canada and Austria
+* Added VoLTE support in Denmark, United Kingdom, Netherlands, Canada and Austria

 ### Changed / Improved

+* Hide the SOS label during onboarding when the modem is not ready for an emergency call.

+### Fixed

+* Fixed playback start delay when trying to play MP3 files with large metadata

+## [1.10.0 2023-11-24]

+### Added

+* Added VoLTE support in Germany as an experimental feature.

+### Changed / Improved

-* Disabled USB MTP protocol
+* Disabled USB MTP protocol.
 * Changed UI flow on discharged device window.
 * Changed VoLTE label from 'beta' to 'experimental'.
 * Changed signal strength update mechanism to avoid unnecessary screen refreshes.
-* Hide the SOS label during onboarding when the modem is not ready for an emergency call.

 ### Fixed

-* Fixed possible crash when entering phone number
+* Fixed possible crash when entering phone number.
-* Fixed incorrect calculation of requested CPU frequency
+* Fixed incorrect calculation of requested CPU frequency.
-* Fixed CPU frequency setting when dumping logs to a file
+* Fixed CPU frequency setting when dumping logs to a file.
-* Fixed playback start delay when trying to play MP3 files with large metadata

 ## [1.9.0 2023-10-19]

 ### Added

-* Added VoLTE support in Poland as a beta feature.
+* Added VoLTE support in Poland as an experimental feature.
 * Added "beta" label to VoLTE switch for selected countries.
 * Added confirmation window when closing an app with unsaved changes.
 * Added preserving message text and recipient number when closing new message window.
 * Added confirmation window when switching to tethering from an app with unsaved changes.
-* Added displaying number entered on the keypad during a call
+* Added displaying number entered on the keypad during a call.
-* Added automatic change of input language when changing system language
+* Added automatic change of input language when changing system language.

 ### Changed / Improved